minksm/getting-and-cleaning-data-course-assignment/README.md

 Step 4. type "source('run_Analysis.R')".

-In the RStudio working directory, tidy_data.txt is written with the tidy data set.
+In the RStudio working directory, "tidydata.txt" is written with the tidy data set.